-The SDRP was funded at 50% of the statutory funding allowance in fiscal year 2020 and at 0% in fiscal year 2021, and the Governor's proposed fiscal year 2022 budget has a funding level of 50%.
-The TIDSRA was not funded in fiscal year 2020 or 2021, and the Governor's proposed fiscal year 2022 budget again does not fund the program.
+The SDRP was funded at 50% of the statutory funding allowance in fiscal year 2020, at 0% in fiscal year 2021, approximately 42% in fiscal year 2022, and the Governor's proposed fiscal year 2023 budget has a funding level of 100%.
+Other than University of Alaska reimbursements, the TIDSRA was not funded in fiscal year 2020, 2021, or 2022 and the Governor's proposed fiscal vear 2023 budget again does not fund the program.
 Based on the statutory framework of the programs the analysis in this publication continues to assume that the authorized amounts will be paid in the future.
-The SDRP funding is subject to annual appropriation and partial funding has been appropriated in fiscal years 1983, 1986 through 1991, 2017, 2020, and 2021, and the Governor's proposed budget for fiscal year 2022 includes only partial funding.
-During these partial funding years municipal revenues must be used to pay this debt service.
-As of June 30, 2020, approximately \$625.1 million of municipal general obligation bonds with annual debt service of approximately \$92.7 million in fiscal year 2021 gradually diminishing to the final year's payment of \$300 thousand in 2039 are eligible for reimbursement under the SDRP and approximately \$19.6 million of University and municipal general obligation bonds with \$3.6 million in debt service due in fiscal year 2021 gradually diminishing through final maturity in 2031 are eligible for reimbursement under the TIDSRA.
+The SDRP funding is subject to annual appropriation and less than full funding was appropriated in fiscal years 1983, 1986 through 1991, 2017, 2020, 2021, and 2022.
+During years of partial, or no funding, municipal revenues must be used to pay this debt service.
+As of June 30, 2021, approximately \$561.0 million of municipal general obligation bonds with annual debt service of approximately \$81.3 million in FY 2022 gradually diminishing to the final year's payment of \$300 thousand in 2039 are eligible for reimbursement under the SDRP and \$19 million of University and municipal general obligation bonds with \$3.6 million in annual payment in fiscal year 2022 gradually diminishing through final maturity in 2031 are eligible for reimbursement under the TIDSRA.
 The SDRP has existed since 1970 and provides varying levels of municipal reimbursement for qualified school construction projects' debt service from the general fund.
 The program is currently in a moratorium on additional participation.

-On June 30, 2020, there was \$1,133.8 million of moral obligation debt of the State, \$608.5 million of State revenue and university debt, and \$489.4 million of State agency debt.
+On June 30, 2021, there was \$1,096.5 million of moral obligation debt of the State, \$585.1 million of State revenue and university debt, and \$1,658.4 million of State agency debt.

-The State funds its two main retirement systems the PERS and the TRS as both an employer and by providing assistance payments to limit the percentage of payroll that participating employers need to pay.
+The State funds its two main retirement systems, PERS and TRS, as both an employer and by providing assistance payments to limit the percentage of payroll that participating employers would otherwise be required to pay.
 The limits for employer payments were established as percentages of payroll by Senate Bill 125 in 2008 at 22% for PERS and 12.56% for TRS.
-The State's assistance payments for PERS and TRS is the only existing outstanding debt with a growing budgetary requirement with payments growing from \$338.6 million in 2021 to \$490.8 million in FY 2039 if the retirement plans earn 7.38% on pre-funded benefit payments in the trusts.
+The State's assistance payments for PERS and TRS is the only existing outstanding debt with a growing budgetary requirement with payments growing from \$336.2 million in 2022 to \$546.4 million in FY 2039 if the retirement plans earn 7.38% on pre-funded benefit payments in the trusts.
 The growth in annual debt payment is significantly increased if the State's earnings rate in the trusts is below the actuarially assumed rate.